 What is Sputtering Deposition?

-Sputtering deposition, or sputter coating, is one of the physical vapor deposition technology, whereby particles are ejected from a solid target material due to bombardment of the target by energetic particles.
+Sputtering deposition, or sputter coating, is one of the physical vapor deposition technology, whereby particles are ejected from a solid target material due to the bombardment of the target by energetic particles.

 It is an electronic process that deposits thin films of metals or other materials onto a variety of surfaces.
-Most often, sputtering is used to apply thin platings onto silicon wafers, solar panels and display screens.
+Most often, sputtering is used to apply thin platings onto silicon wafers, solar panels, and display screens.

 How Does Sputtering Deposition Work?